pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Let's imagine these two aggregate are saved together, and having been saved can be retrieved by ID.
+See the discussion about :ref:`saving multiple aggregates <Saving multiple aggregates>` to see how this works in an application object.

-We can use the page name to create the index ID, and using the index ID to retrieve the index aggregate.
-We can then get the page ID from the index aggregate, and use the page ID to get the page aggregate.
+We can use the page name to recreate the index ID, and use the index ID to retrieve the index aggregate.
+We can then obtain the page ID from the index aggregate, and then use the page ID to get the page aggregate.

 .. code:: python